TGA-Stock/NewBlack/Task2_converted.md

   ]
 }
 ```
-Since our custom product property was just a boolean, our case is pretty simple.
+Since our custom product property is a simple boolean, this case is straightforward.

->**Note:**Since these product properties live in the content object, they can have different values for different languages.
+>**Note**: As these product properties are part of the content object, they can have different values for each language.

 ### Creating product properties in ImportProducts
-If we didn't have our property preconfigured, we could also just provide it in the `ImportProducts` message:
+If you don't have your property preconfigured, you can provide it in the `ImportProducts` message:

 ```json
 {